Kathy Maister's Start Cooking

 How to: Zucchini

-posted in Vegetables and Beans, Food by Donna Diegel
+posted in Food, Vegetables and Beans by Kathy Maister

 It happens each year around the same time.
 Summer heat arrives and then – bam! – a bushel of zucchini lands on your doorstep, courtesy of a neighbor trying to offload their backyard bounty.